 The performance obligation is fulfilled at a specific point in time, as opposed to over a period of time.
-This point in time is when all the procedures to put the loan agreement have in place been completed.
+This point in time is when all the procedures to put the loan agreement in place, have been completed.

 Management fees